dropbox/pynsot/docs/cli.rst

     $ nsot protocols add -t bgp -D 1 -i 1 -e 'this wont work' [FAILURE] type:  Object with name=bgp does not exist.

-If I add the protocol_type and rerun the above command:
+If we add the Protocol Type and rerun the above command, it will allow a protocol to be created:

 .. code-block:: bash

     $ nsot protocol_types add -n bgp
     [SUCCESS] Added protocol_type!

 	$ nsot protocols add -t bgp -D 1 -i 1 -e 'this wont work' [SUCCESS] Added protocol!

 We can see both protocols by running list:

 .. code-block:: bash